Brazos Bend 50

 Latitude (degrees, minutes, seconds) N: 29° 22' 15.16"

 Longitude (degrees, minutes, seconds) W: 95° 37' 54.58"

-The closest airport to this race would be William P Hobby Airport
+The closest airport to this race is William P Hobby Airport.

 We are a diverse group of individuals with a common interest in nature and the environment.
 Our purpose is to assist and educate the visitors of Brazos Bend State Park through information and interpretive programs and to assist in the care and conservation of this 5,000-acre park.